1623311678/wjk-app-cli/README.md

  2 how to use ?

-(1) To create a react project named my-app,you can run this commmand,
+(1) To create one project named my-app , you can run this commmand:

-  after that terminal will has one selection to select Vue or React project

 ```
 wjk-app create my-app
 ```
+After that terminal will has one selection to select Vue or React project .

 Look like to this:

 ![image](https://user-images.githubusercontent.com/41052302/153760203-d16566cb-e4e0-40b2-99d5-0783f4b8c19a.png)